-The best way to get to Tsagarada is by private car but driving after Volos, the town on the hills of Pelion, maybe a bit of a challenge.
+The best way to get to Tsagarada is by private/rental car but driving after Volos, the town on the hills of Pelion, may be a bit of a challenge.
 Roads are narrow with hairpin turns every 20-50 meters the views are stunning.
 Alternatively, you can fly to the city of Volos and drive the 49 km to Tsagarada.

 Best Things to Do in Tsagarada Pelion

 1. Discover Tsagkarada’s 4 Districts

 Tsagarada is sparsely built in 4 distinct settlements, each one of them around a beautiful old church, each church houses a wonderful wooden carved iconostasis.

 The Church of the Agioi Taxiarches (1746), is located in the central square of the Agioi Taxiarches area and its most characteristic feature is the unique Venetian-style temple.
 Right behind the Church starts a path passing by traditional houses with beautiful views of the mountain all the way to the sea.

 Where to Eat: Across from the church, you will find the Agnanti tavern, under the century-old plane trees (you can see its tables in the above photo).
 This is my favorite tavern in Pelion and I always have a meal or two here.
 You will experience authentic, local, dreamy cuisine.
 Taste its fried pork, rooster in wine sauce, dolmades, pies with homemade puff pastry, and yogurt.

 Where to Stay (my pick!): Amalthia Traditional Guesthouse!

 The second settlement of Tsagarada is 4 km far from Agioi Taxiarches.
 Its central square is dominated by the church of Agia Paraskevi (1719) on a beautiful paved square and the thousand-year-old gigantic plane tree.

 It is the oldest plane tree in Greece and perhaps in Europe.
 The perimeter of the trunk is at least 15 meters wide and is supported by a large column to keep it up straight.
 There is a coffee shop serving local sweets and fresh fruit juices that you can enjoy under the same plane tree.